eugeniodias5/BIFOR/README.md

 # BIFOR

 Repository for the paper "**A Background-Invariant Method for Generalizable Dog Re-identification in Non-Controlled Environments**".
-Under review by the [International Journal of Computer Vision](https://link.springer.com/journal/11263).
+Under review by the [Machine Vision and Applications](https://link.springer.com/journal/138).

 ## Table of Contents